Connect with others who understand.

 4. Get Checked for Sleep Apnea

-Obstructive sleep apnea (OSA) is the most prevalent version of sleep apnea.
-It occurs when the throat muscles relax and block the airway for more than 10 seconds during sleep.
-Research has shown a strong link between OSA and AFib.
-According to some data, approximately 50 percent of people with AFib also have OSA.
+Obstructive sleep apnea (OSA) is the most common type of sleep apnea.
+OSA occurs when the throat muscles relax during sleep, blocking the airway for at least 10 seconds.
+Research shows a strong link between OSA and AFib — about 50 percent of people with AFib also have OSA.

 • Hypertension (high blood pressure)

-If you have sleep apnea, your doctor might recommend a continuous positive airway pressure (CPAP) machine, which keeps a person’s airway open while they sleep.
-Because sleep apnea and AFib are linked, getting an accurate diagnosis and exploring treatment options is essential.
+If you’re diagnosed with sleep apnea, your doctor may recommend a continuous positive airway pressure (CPAP) machine.
+This device helps keep your airways open while you sleep.
+Because sleep apnea and AFib are closely connected, it’s important to get an accurate diagnosis and explore treatment options.

 5. Practice Good Sleep Hygiene

-• Put away all screens at least one hour before bed.
+• Put away all screens at least 30 minutes before bed.

 • Avoid heavy meals in the evening.